CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dns.md

-We support three API calls: one to get the recommended DNS configuration that you should copy to the DNS servers, one to get the DNS configuration if you do not want to make use of CNAME records but want to do all the hosting yourself, and one API call to check whether you've correctly set up your DNS records.
+We support three API calls: one to get the recommended DNS configuration that you should copy to the DNS servers, one to get the DNS configuration if you do not want to make use of CNAME records, and one API call to check whether you've correctly set up your DNS records.

 ## DNS recommendations